Chicana feminism: Chicana literature

-The first Chicana Feminist Journal was published in 1973, called the Encuentro Femenil: The First Chicana Feminist Journal, which was published by Anna Nieto-Gómez.
+The first Chicana feminist journal, the Encuentro Femenil, was published by Anna Nieto-Gómez in 1973.
 One of the first Chicana lesbian novels was Sheila Ortiz Taylor's Faultline, published in 1982.

 Juanita Ramos and the Latina Lesbian History Project compiled an anthology including tatiana de la tierra's first published poem, "De ambiente", and many oral histories of Latina lesbians called Compañeras: Latina Lesbians (1987).

-Chicana lesbian-feminist poet Gloria Anzaldúa points out that labeling a writer based on their social position allows for readers to understand the writer's' location in society.
-However, while it is important to recognize that identity characteristics situate the writer, they do not necessarily reflect their writing.
-Anzaldúa notes that this type of labeling has the potential to marginalize those writers who do not conform to the dominant culture.
+Anzaldúa points out that labeling a writer's identity characteristics allows readers to understand the writer's perspective, but also has the potential to marginalize those writers.

 Since the 1990s, there has been a rise in Chicana literature embracing transnational feminism and transcultural themes, particularly bridging Chicana experiences with the Latin American context.
 For instance, this is demonstrated in Graciela Limón's works In Search of Bernabe (1997) and Erased Faces (2001).